-- The school will keep a record of all medicines administered to individual pupils, stating what, how and how much was administered, when and by whom.
+- The school will keep a record of all medicines administered to individual pupils, stating what and how much was administered, when and by whom.
 Controlled medication will be recorded in a bound book.
-Any side effects of the medication to be administered at school will be noted. - A second person will witness the administration of controlled drugs. - A record of administration of medicine will not be recorded where the pupil has taken responsibility for their own medication, e.g. asthma inhalers and take their medication, as and when it is required. - A record will be made where medication is held by the school but self-administered by the pupil.
+Any side effects of the medication to be administered at school will be noted. - A second person will witness the administration of controlled drugs. - A record of administration of medicine will not be recorded where the pupil has taken responsibility for their own medication - A record will be made where medication is held by the school but self-administered by the pupil.